dart-archive/www.dartlang.org/src/site/articles/emulating-functions/index.markdown

 {% endprettify %}

 The apply() function allows functions to be called in generic fashion.
-The last argument is potional, and is only needed if the function we mean to call takes named arguments.
+The last argument is positional, and is only needed if the function we mean to call takes named arguments.
 These are provided via map from argument names to their values.
 One thing to pay attention to is that names are described via instances of class [Symbol](http://api.dartlang.org/docs/releases/latest/dart_core/Symbol.html).